Lokisinaryblender/HelperAddon/README.md

 ## Version History

 ### Version 1.3:**
+   - Added New Addons Panel in Helper Addon.
+   - This Panel Provide The Details Related To All Instaled And Enabled Addons in Blender.

+### Version 1.3:**
    - Added GitHub in Helper Resources Panel.
    - Improved Text Web Search functionalities.
    - Added advance query search for Text Web Search Section.